-In the Device Manager, double-click on the "USB Root Hub", then uncheck "Allow the computer to turn off this device to save power"
+In the Device Manager, double-click on the "USB Root Hub", and uncheck "Allow the computer to turn off this device to save power"

 Using a powered hub

-Installing a USB Hub having its own power supply.
-Allowing you connect multiple devices to a single cable, but it can also amplify the signal.
+Installing a USB Hub with its own power supply allows you to connect multiple devices with a single cable, but it can also amplify the signal.

 Add a USB broadband

-If they are low-speed USB ports, it is necessary to buy an additional card with USB 2.0.
-For laptops there are PCMCIA cards and for desktop PCs, PCI cards can be added.
+If there are low-speed USB ports, it is necessary to buy an additional card with USB 2.0.
+For laptops PCMCIA cards can be added and for desktop PCs, PCI cards can be added.